aelithron/petalnote/README.md

 Simply run `npm install --global typescript tsx`.
 This may require sudo/root access.

 Next, add your environment variables.
 Get your Discord bot token and application ID (a guide to making a Discord application is [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)).
 Add these as `BOT_TOKEN` and `CLIENT_ID`.\
 You will also need a MongoDB database.
 Add a connection string to your DB server as `MONGODB_URI`, and a database for storing the app's data as `MONGODB_DB`.
+Make sure the MONGODB_DB database has a collection called `users`.

 Finally, just run the command `tsx index.ts --reload-cmds` in the main code directory.
 Adding `--reload-cmds` means you don't have to run the script to deploy commands, which decreases the chances of breaking the bot.
 However, you may want to remove it in a development environment, thus why it's a flag.
 #### A note on Docker